Monday, December 30, 2024

 For Want of a Map (or buckle up this is a long one)

 I found my carefully laminated map of the Five Islands off Port Kembla under the seat of the car a full day after it was needed.
-Holding the map in my hands I wondered if this one sheet of paper could have prevented what followed or was that putting too much significance into a simple representative two dimensional representation of reality?
+Holding the map in my hands I wondered if this one sheet of paper could have prevented what followed or was that putting too much significance into a simple two dimensional representation of reality?

 Teaching GPS navigation in the winter rain in Nelson, BC